UPPSC Syllabus 2023

 The marks secured in the UPPSC PCS main exam are the deciding factor in the final selection.
-With the change in UPPCS exam pattern, new syllabus of the UPPSC main exam came into force.
+With the change in the UPPCS exam pattern, the new syllabus of the UPPSC main exam has come into force.

 UPPSC Essay Paper Syllabus

-- History of Indian Culture will cover the salient aspects of Art Forms, literature and Architecture from ancient to modern times.
+- The history of Indian Culture will cover the salient aspects of Art Forms, literature, and Architecture from ancient to modern times.